Parentification: Gender and birth order effects

 When a family has multiple children, it is usually the oldest child, or the oldest child of a particular gender, who is at highest risk for parentification.

 Elder children, often firstborns, are chosen for the familial parental role.
 In part, this is likely because the older child is developmentally capable of providing more support to the family than the younger siblings.

 Gender considerations mean that sometimes the eldest boy or eldest girl is selected, even if they are not the oldest child overall, for such reasons as the preference to match the sex of a missing parent.
 Girls, especially those living in a large family, are more likely than boys to be pushed into developmentally inappropriate amounts and types of caregiving.
 If there is a disabled child in the family to be cared for, "older siblings, especially girls, are at the greatest risk of parentification".
 The tendency to burden the oldest girl in the family is sometimes called eldest daughter syndrome.

 Feminist and sociological perspectives suggest that patterns of parentification reflect broader cultural and structural expectations of gendered care, where eldest daughters take on unpaid emotional and domestic labor in families.
 These expectations can be understood within global systems that undervalue and naturalize women’s caregiving and reproductive roles, rendering such labor invisible within dominant economic and social discourses.

+The parentification of eldest daughters often severely affects their mental health.
+The self-worth of these young women is frequently tied to achievement and caregiving.
+For many eldest daughters, they tend to base their self-worth on how successful they are at their familial role.
+This includes how helpful they've been with lifting burdens off their family, if they're making their family proud in school or work, and how good of an overall daughter they are.

+An article published in Therapy Today, by Ragini Jha, dissects the role eldest daughter syndrome plays when considering mental health.
+Eldest daughters often feel bombarded with the responsibilities of others, biting off much more than they can chew because they long for perfection.
+This doesn’t just include physical responsibilities, but emotional ones too.
+Emotional responsibilities include constant mood monitoring, a psychological habit many eldest daughters adopt and struggle to break, that is referred to as "empathy's evil twin".
+Mood monitoring includes checking body language and anticipating the needs of others to get ahead of conflict, which eventually becomes emotionally exhausting.

 A married, widowed, or single parent may treat their child as their spouse; this is known as spousification, and it occurs more often among single than married parents.
 Mother–son spousification is more common than father–daughter spousification.
 Mothers may put their sons in this role due to a desire for protection but fear of men.
 Their sons are a less threatening option.